ItsNotYJ/ID-ASG1/README.md

 I had issues trying to overlay the quick access panels as whenever I tried to add a link to the picture / container the position of the container will just shift and move around.
 I tried to fix the issue but was unable to, the solution i came up with was by making the text container larger and give it a grey background overlay when hovered over.

 Lastly, when testing the responsiveness for this page.
 The navigation bar was too small, the quick access panels needs to be relocated, and the developer logos were way too big which made the container width a bit messed up.
 All these were addressed in the responsiveness area respectively.
+The hamburger menu couldn't cover up the full screen automatically so I had to restrict it to a fixed size but it stilled worked out.

 ### Features Page: